-Protect Your Back While You Sit At The Computer
+How To Protect Your Back While You Sit at the Computer

-Posture is the position in which you hold your body upright against gravity while standing, sitting or lying down.
-Good posture involves training your body to stand, walk, sit and lie in positions where the least strain is placed on supporting muscles and ligaments during movement or weight-bearing activities.
+Good posture involves training your body to stand, walk, sit and lie in positions where minor strain is placed on supporting muscles and ligaments during movement or weight-bearing activities.

 A healthy back has three natural curves:

 - An inward or forward curve at the neck (cervical curve)

 - An outward or backward curve at the upper back (thoracic curve)

 - An inward curve at the lower back (lumbar curve)